-1.1 Primary Call Centre
+1.1.
+Primary Call Centre

-All live stranding events will be communicated to the 107 call centre as the primary call centre.
-The 107 call centre will alert Disaster Risk Management.
-Details of the 107 numbers will be advertised at all beaches as the first point of contact for any marine animal strandings.
-The MCM national hotline will also be displayed.
+All live stranding events will be communicated to the Disaster Risk Management (DRM) Centre as the primary call centre.
+Details of the DRM Centre numbers will be advertised at all beaches as the first point of contact for any marine animal strandings.
+The DRM Centre will notify the Disaster Operations Centre.